jorishr/custom-scrollbar/README.md

-# simplebar
+# Simplebar.js tryout
-A simple chatbox layout with a custom scrollbar.
+A simple chatbox layout with a custom scrollbar using html/css and simplebar.js

-- html/css
-- simplebar library